-- let get\eq : $\alpha$ wrong $\rightarrow$ ( $\alpha$ ,<m:int>) eq = function | K \ -> Refl
+let get_eq : α wrong \rightarrow (α ,<m:int>) eq = function | K -> Refl

-- let evil\cast : < > -> < m : int > =
+let evil_cast : < > -> < m : int > =

 let obj = K (object method m = 0 end) in

-cast\eq (get\eq (obj :> < > wrong))
+cast_eq (get_eq (obj :> < > wrong))

-In this work, we prove that the notions of upward and downward closures are the key to a sound variance check for GADT.
-We start from the formal development of Simonet and Pottier [SP07], which provides a general soundness proof for a language with subtyping and a very general notion of GADT expressing arbitrary constraints - rather than only type equalities.
-By specializing their correctness criterion, we are able to split it into three smaller criteria, which are simple to implement in a type-checker.
-One of them, the most delicate and important one, is that instances of covariant (respectively contravariant) parameters should be upward-closed (resp. downward-closed).
+In the work we would like to present, we have proved that the notions of upward and downward-closure are the key to a sound variance check for GADT.
+We started from the formal development of Simonet and Pottier [SP07], which provides a general soundness proof for a language with subtyping and a very general notion of GADT expressing arbitrary constraints - rather than only type equalities.
+By specializing their correctness criterion, we were able to split it into three smaller criteria, that are simple to implement in a type-checker.
+One of them, the most delicate and important, is that instances of covariant (respectively contravariant) parameters should be upwardclosed (resp. downward-closed).